brisbanemakerspace/bms-wiki/tools/other/saeco-phendra.md

 title: Saeco Phedra Coffee Vending Machine
 description: Documentation about how our coffee vending machine works.
 published: true
-date: 2024-05-06T07:00:02.796Z
+date: 2024-05-30T12:50:11.954Z
 tags:
 editor: markdown
 dateCreated: 2024-04-28T07:18:17.845Z
 ---

 # Introduction
-> This machine is not operational yet and this documentation is a work in progress.
+> This machine is now partially operational but this documentation is still a work in progress.
-{.is-danger}
+{.is-warning}

 Our "Saeco Phendra Cappuccino" is a hot beverage vending machine.
 It can make many types of hot beverages including coffee and chocolate.
 This wiki page documents how we have it setup, all of it's resources, and the procedures for maintenance, and restocking it.
 ![saeco-hendra.png](/other/vending/saeco-phedra.png =x300)

 # How to use
-> Do not perform maintenance or try to open the machine unless you have permission from the infrastructure working group or committee.
+> Do not perform maintenance or open the machine unless you have permission from the infrastructure working group or committee.
 {.is-warning}

 The usage instructions attached to the machine are fairly simple.